Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Evaluation, Continued

 \subsection{Constant Rate Birth-Death}

-Figure~\ref{fig:crbd_logz} shows violin plots overestimates of the log \emph{marginal likelihood}, also known as the normalizing constant $Z$, for CRBD.
+Fig.~\ref{fig:crbd_logz} shows violin plot overestimates of the log \emph{marginal likelihood}, also known as the normalizing constant $Z$, for CRBD.
 LW, BPF, and APF inference all produce marginal likelihood estimates, and we can use them as a direct measure of inference accuracy and to justify implementation correctness.
-We see in Figure~\ref{fig:crbd_logz} that the distributions of the marginal likelihood estimates are equivalent for each inference algorithm across different PPLs and selective/full CPS, justifying the correctness of the Miking CorePPL implementation.
+We see in Fig.~\ref{fig:crbd_logz} that the distributions of the marginal likelihood estimates are equivalent for each inference algorithm across different PPLs and selective/full CPS, justifying the correctness of the Miking CorePPL implementation.